1. What are the levels offered by German International Academy Chennai?

-Exception: in Primary School (grade 1) no marks will be distributed.
-Rather, the child will receive a written report describing the development of his or her schooling skills.
+Exception: in Primary (grade 1) no marks will be distributed.
+Rather, the child will receive a written report describing the development of his or her overall skills.

 9. How often do you give homework and conduct tests/exams?

 Homework is an essential part of learning and will be assigned therefore almost every day.
-Homework is mostly done in school under professional guidance and will be given according to the student’s age and level.
-To develop independent learning, up to 30% of the homework in Secondary School should be done outside school hours.
+It is mostly completed in the Academy under professional guidance and is given in accordance to the student’s age and level.
+To develop independent learning, up to 30% of the homework in Secondary is to be done outside school hours.

-Tests/exams will be conducted on a regular basis for all subjects to evaluate the knowledge level of the student and will have an impact on the marks given in the school reports
+Tests/exams will be conducted on a regular basis for all subjects to evaluate the knowledge and understanding level of

-10. How will my child fit into the teaching philosophy of the school?
+10. How will my child fit into the teaching philosophy of the Academy?

-We are an international school in the truest spirit but based on German high-quality standards and values.
+We are an international academy in the truest spirit but based on German high-quality standards and values.
 Our teachers, staff and students are from different nationalities.
-We strive to create a platform of the highest standards to bring together students from varied backgrounds, encourage them to interact, socialise and grow.
-In this process, they will feel comfortable and adapt quickly to the school philosophy.
+We strive to create a platform of the highest standards to bring together students from varied backgrounds, encouraging them to interact, socialise and grow.
+In this process, they will feel comfortable and adapt quickly to the academy’s philosophy.

-11. How will I know how my child is doing?
+11. How will I know my child’s progress?

-At German International School Chennai there is a very close contact between parents and teachers so that smaller topics can be discussed promptly.
-Additionally, the parents are always welcome to fix a personal appointment with their child’s teacher.
+German International Academy facilitates close interaction between parents and teachers, such that minor points can be discussed promptly.
+Additionally, parents are welcome to make an appointment with the teacher as per convenience

-Apart from this, every term a parent-teacher meeting is scheduled in which your child’s performance and development can be discussed and questions will be answered.
+Apart from this, every term a parent-teacher meeting is scheduled in which your child’s performance and development will be discussed.

 At the end of each school semester (December and May), students take home a certificate of completion.
 In addition to the marks, the certificate will carry a progress note of the student.
-The marks in the final reports at the school year’s end reflect on the performance of the student for the entire academic year.
-(Regarding marking system, please see 8.)
+This offers a performance summary of the student for the entire academic year.
+(Regarding marking system, please see Q. 8.)

-12. How can I as a parent support my child?
+12. As a parent how can I support my child?

 As parents, it is crucial to be a part of your child’s education and progress.
-Continuously motivate your child and encourage him/her to engage in extra-curricular activities.
-Each day, spend time discussing what happened at school and revise their work.
+Motivate your child and encourage him/her to engage in extra-curricular activities.
+Review, revise and discuss the day’s happenings at school with your child.

 13. Is there a boarding facility?

-Due to low demand, the boarding facility is not operational at the moment.
-Future developments will be updated on our website.
+The boarding facility is not operational at the moment as all our children are day-scholars.
+Further developments will be updated on our website.

-Due to the low demand, we do not provide transportation to school or back right now.
-If there is a higher demand, we will be glad to provide it at our school.
+Currently we do not provide transportation to school or back however we will be glad to provide the same on request.

-15. Is there a lunch programme at school?
+15. Is there a lunch programme at the Academy?

-16. What are the extra-curricular activities offered by the school?
+16. What are the extra-curricular activities offered by the Academy?

-German International School offers a small but exclusive number of after school activities which are open for GIS students as well as for students of other schools to encourage intercultural exchange.
-The programme will change in accordance with interests and demand.
+To encourage intercultural exchange, GIA offers a small but exclusive number of after school activities that are open to other schools as well.
+There activities may vary in accordance to the interests and demand.